nwb-extensions/nwb-extensions.github.io/_pages/sharing_guidelines.md

       1. Use short and descriptive names
       1. Use only lower-case ASCII letters (no special characters)
       1. Use “-” to separate different parts of the name (no spaces allowed)
    1. The **namespace YAML file** with the specification of the namespace SHOULD have the same name as the name key of the main namespace.
-Here the ndx prefix MAY be ommitted and the ``namespace.yaml`` SHOULD be added.
+Here the ndx prefix MAY be omitted and the ``namespace.yaml`` SHOULD be added.
 E.g., if the name of the namespace is "ndx-cortical-surface", then the YAML file would be called "ndx-cortical-surface.namespace.yaml".
    1. The **ndx-record repository** as part of the NDX Catalog MUST have the same name as the name key of the main namespace of the NDX i.e., “ndx-myname”)(e.g., “ndx-cortical-surface”).
 This strategy helps ensure that there are no name conflicts between public NDX namespace names.
    1. The **ndx-src repository** of an extension SHOULD generally follow the following conventions:
        1. Have the same name as the name key of the main namespace of the NDX (i.e., “ndx-myname”)(e.g., “ndx-cortical-surface”)